 BIOFUEL PRODUCTION

 Most of our modern transportation depends on fossil fuels to work.
-Such petroleum-based energy is terrible for our environment, unsustainable, and expensive.
-To avoid polluting our atmosphere and contributing to global warming, new energy like biofuel is used and developed worldwide.
-One major problem in producing such green energy is being sustainable.
-My lab is finding new ways to create the next generation of crops able to make a sustainable amount of biomass (i.e., lipids) for biofuel production.
+Such petroleum-based energy has limited quantitity and therfore, is not unsustainable.
+Tunike fossil fuel bioenergy recycles carbon from biomass, such as plant-derived lipids, to produce transportation fuel, heat, and electricity.
+My lab is studying new genetic strategies to create the next generation of crops able to make a sustainable amount of biomass (i.e., lipids) for biofuel production.